List of Apple Inc. media events: MacWorld Expo and NeXT technology announcement (January 7, 1997)

 Gil Amelio announced that Apple would be integrating operating system technology from NeXT Software into future Apple operating systems.
 (Apple had purchased NeXT a few weeks beforehand.)
 Steve Jobs spoke about the technology NeXT was bringing to Apple.

 WWDC 1997

 Apple's 8th annual Worldwide Developers Conference was held from May 12 to 16, 1997.

 1998

 Seybold Seminars New York (1998)

 Steve Jobs introduced the first Apple Studio Display.
 It was Apple's first desktop monitor to use LCD technology instead of CRT technology.

 Apple event (May 1998)

 Steve Jobs introduced the original iMac.
 The event was held at the Flint Center.

-WWDC 1998 (May 1998)
+WWDC 1998 (May 11-15, 1998)

-Apple's 9th annual Worldwide Developers Conference was held from May 11 to 15, 1998.
+Apple's 9th annual Worldwide Developers Conference was held at the San Jose Convention Center.

 In an unusual move, Apple announced the first iMac just days before WWDC.
 During the keynote, interim CEO Steve Jobs briefly recapped the iMac announcement before focusing on technical topics, primarily related to QuickTime and the transition strategy from the classic Mac OS to what would become Mac OS X.